 My Kid’s Chart is the patient portal for your pediatrician’s office.
 You can use My Kid’s Chart to access medical records and communicate with your pediatrician.

 Use this guide to learn how to log in to My Kid’s Chart, review your child’s records, and send messages to your pediatrician.

 Get an Account

-Your pediatrician’s office will ask for your e-mail address and verify which patient records you are authorized to access.
+Call your pediatrician’s office; they will ask for your e-mail address and verify which patient records you are authorized to access.
 Then they will create an account for you.

 Next, you will receive an e-mail with your temporary login information.